D-Gorman/AccessControlGroupProject/README.md

       + At last one request is accepted.      -->   jump to /download

 3. Add the sql file, showing the structure of the database.

+## Version 3.5
+1. Fix the appearance of /login and /jump
+2. Update database .sql file.
+Replace the row "password" with "hash_pwd" in table "loginInfo".